amangabba/ksql_ads/README.md

 As expected, we get the inner C/C join result as well as one join result for each (left) stream record.

 #### Acknowledgments
-Images and Examples were taken and are based on the article "Crossing the Streams – Joins in Apache Kafka" available here: https://www.confluent.io/blog/crossing-streams-joins-apache-kafka/
+Images and examples were taken from the article "Crossing the Streams – Joins in Apache Kafka" available here: https://www.confluent.io/blog/crossing-streams-joins-apache-kafka/